woshikangfei/Cargo-CarND-Capstone/README.md

 #### Inception model

 The model we use to traffic light detection is transferred from Tensorflow objecct detection API ssd-inception model.

+There are two separately classifier model, one for simulator and one for Carla.
+All these parameters are integrated in tl_detector.launch and tl_detector_site.launch.

 The original pre-trained model is downloaded from tensorflow/models.
 One data are from Bosch and the other from our classmate Shyam Jagannathan shared in slack, which is taken from simulator and rosbag.